 They Are Billions

 While the overwhelming zombie sub-genre may have reached its sell by date, there are still interesting games being produced in the niche.
-This one plays as a hybrid between tower defense or old-school Stronghold and real-time strategy, with forces you need to move and properly deploy in order to survive the effectively endless waves of zombies while building up your industry and support.
+This one plays as a hybrid between tower defence or old-school Stronghold and real-time strategy, with forces you need to move and properly deploy in order to survive the effectively endless waves of zombies while building up your industry and support.
 It seems an odd choice for console interfaces, but there you go.

 Achtung!
 Cthulhu Tactics